molenaar/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod06/LAB_AK_06.md

 1. In the **All services** blade that displays, click **Storage Accounts**.

-1. In the **Storage accounts** blade that displays, select the Storage account instance that has a prefix of **stor20532**.
+1. In the **Storage accounts** blade that displays, select the Storage account instance that has a prefix of **star20532**.

 1. In the *Storage account* blade, locate the **Settings** section on the left-side of the blade and click the **Access keys** link.

-1. In the **Keys** pane, select any one of the keys and record the value in the **Connection string** field.
+1. In the **Access keys** blade, select any one of the keys and record the value in the **Connection string** field.
 You will use this value later in this lab.

 #### Task 3: Create an Azure SQL Database Instance